SoarGroup/Soar/Release/readme.txt

 Soar releases include source code, demo programs, and a number of applications that serve as examples of how to interface Soar to an external environment.
-There is support for integrating Soar with C++, Java, Python, and C# applications.
+There is support for integrating Soar with C++, Java, and Python applications.
 Many tools that aid in development of Soar programs are also included.

 [Reinforcement Learning (RL)]